 - All funds will be applied to the student's account.
 The refund will be directly deposited to the student's bank account if so desired by the student and proper documentation is on file.
 Otherwise, a check will be issued to the student.

 Eligibility Requirements and Procedures for Applying for Financial Aid

 Eligibility or unmet financial need is determined by subtracting a student's expected contribution from the student budget.
 The student's expected contribution is listed on the Student Aid Report (SAR), which is the output document the student receives after completing the FAFSA, and is based on the student's financial strength.
 Students may choose to receive financial assistance up to their unmet financial need.
 For example, if a student's budget is $40,000 and the expected contribution is $5,000, the student's unmet financial need is $35,000.
 The student may receive financial aid through scholarships, loans, etc., to arrive at this figure.
 (Note: Students may use the Unsubsidized Federal Stafford Loan or any private loan to replace their expected contribution.)
 Every effort will be made to meet the student's need, but in some instances, the student may have to rely on parents or other outside resources.
 It is of critical importance to be creditworthy, as the Grad Plus and private loans require a credit check.

 Methods and Frequency of Disbursements

-Tuition is due twice a year at ASDOH.
-It is due at the beginning of each semester.
-The tuition amount due each payment is half the cost for the entire year.
+Tuition is due twice a year for the residential students at ATSU and every block (4 blocks) for the online students.
+It is due at the beginning of each semester, block, or payment period.
+The tuition amount due each payment is half the cost for the entire year for residential students.
 Tuition may be paid any time during the week that it is due.
 Delinquent tuition penalties accrue at 1 1/2% per month, which is 18% per year.

 Electronic Funds Transfer (EFT) Policy